 Do You Love Bad Bunny?
 These Are the Next Latin Music Artists to Know

-From global superstars to the next name poised to blow up, this guide breaks down the Latin artists shaping the next wave of music—and style.
+From global superstars to the names poised to blow up, this guide breaks down the Latin artists shaping the next wave of music and style.

-It’s hard to overstate just how much Bad Bunny has reshaped the global music landscape.
-What once felt like a genre created for a specific culture has now been spewing out global chart toppers that even have audiences in Australia and Japan belting out every lyric in Spanish word for word.
-This language has taken over the music scene, Latin artists headline festivals, and suddenly, not speaking Spanish is no longer a barrier to the obsession.
+It's hard to explain just how much Bad Bunny has reshaped the global music landscape.
+What once felt like a genre created for a specific culture has now been spewing out global chart-toppers that even have audiences in Australia and Japan belting out every lyric in Spanish.
+This language has taken over the music scene.
+Latin artists headline festivals, and suddenly, not speaking Spanish is no longer a barrier to the obsession.
 The beats, visuals, and rhythm are so captivating that understanding the lyrics is simply not required.
-The influence that Bad Bunny and those who came before him have made isn’t just sonic—it’s cultural, visual, and deeply tied to fashion.
+The influence that Bad Bunny and those who came before him have had isn't just sonic.
+It's cultural, visual, and deeply tied to fashion.

-I'm a Bad Bunny fan who has fully learned the language since taking up my love for his music and that's only led me to fall in love with many, many more latin artists.
-One of which would happen to be Karol G, whose recent festival appearance (yes, that Coachella takeover everyone is still buzzing about) made one thing very clear: Latin music isn’t “having a moment”—it is the moment.
-Between stadium tours, award show sweeps, and a rapidly expanding global fanbase, the genre has grown faster than any other in recent years, fueled not just by its biggest stars but by a new generation of artists redefining what Latin music can sound—and look—like.
+I'm a Bad Bunny fan who has fully learned the language since taking up my love for his music, and that's only led me to fall in love with many, many more Latin artists.
+One happens to be Karol G, whose recent festival appearance (yes, that Coachella takeover everyone is still buzzing about) made one thing very clear: Latin music isn't having a moment.
+It is the moment.
+Between stadium tours, award-show sweeps, and a rapidly expanding global fan base, the genre has grown faster than any other in recent years, fueled not just by its biggest stars but also by a new generation of artists redefining what Latin music can sound—and look—like.

 Puerto Rico